dotnet/designs/accepted/2020/workloads/workload-manifest.md

 A pack definition with the optional `alias-to` key is an *alias pack*.
 An alias pack has a virtual pack ID that doesn't need to correspond to a real NuGet package.
 When querying the workload manifest, alias packs resolve to concrete pack IDs in a platform-dependent way.
 The `alias-to` value is a JSON object, where the keys are host platform RIDs, and the values are NuGet package IDs.

  An alias pack may contain aliases for any number of platform RIDs.
 When resolving the pack, the [RID graph](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) is used to find the most specific match for the host platform RID, and the `any` RID may be used to alias all platforms.
-On host platforms where an alias pack does not resolve to anything, that pack will be a no-op.
+On host platforms where an alias pack does not resolve to anything, that pack will be a no-op: workload installation operations omit it, and attempts to import its MSBuild targets fail silently.
 This allows workloads to include packs that install on a subset of the platforms on which the workload is available.

 For example, an SDK pack might contain a compiler that's a native executable and hence depends on the host platform: